 JMGA (Japanese Meat Grading Association) Beef Carcass Grading Standard has been developed to measure those carcasses that are yielding higher marble scores.
 In 2008 Japan raised the bar on their grading standard whereby the BMS (Beef Marble Score) grade range is 3-12 (eliminating 1 and 2) and now a BMS 3 requires a min.
 IMF% of 21.
 If the US is going to raise cattle for export to Japan or compete with Japanese imports, it's important to have a fundamental understanding of the Japanese meat grading system.

 Japanese carcasses are cut or ribbed between the sixth and seventh rib throughout Japan.
 There are three yield grades: A, B and C - classified by yield percentages estimated by an equation.
-There are five quality grades: 1, 2, 3, 4 and 5 - based on marbling, meat colour and texture, and fat colour and quality.
+There are five quality grades: 1, 2, 3, 4 and 5 - based on marbling, meat color and texture, and fat color and quality.
 Yield score is determined by an estimated cutability percentage that is calculated by an equation which includes four carcass measurements.
 The measurements are obtained at the sixth and seventh rib section.
 The yield grading is absolutely objective, delivering an estimated yield percentage as follows.

 - Grade A - 72% and above